By Nathan Prewett

 In other business the council:

-- Accepted a change order for the Inverness Center Drive Sidewalk project,
+- Accepted a change order increase of $103,600 for the Lake Forest Circle Embankment rehabilitation,

 Hoover City Council meets on the first and third Mondays of every month at City Hall on 100 Municipal Lane.
 Livestream recordings can be found on the city’s YouTube channel.